gxf1212/notes/MD/FYP-notes.md

 ### CHARMM-GUI solution builder

-> it's a bit slow but effective and versatile
+> it's a bit slow in the solvating step, but effective and versatile (gmx+charmm)

 ### other